logicly-au/pmhc-mds.com/_source/_posts/2017-12-12-Update-to-the-PMHC-MDS-v-0-20-0.md

 * System report A2 - Monthly volume trends.

-The following updates and bugfixes have been implemented in the data entry interface:
+The following updates and bugfixes have been implemented in the data extract interface:

 * Fixed a bug where an error was reported when requesting a Data Extract.
 * Fixed a bug where data extracts for a provider organisation included all data for other provider organisations the user had the reporting role assigned.